Flag of Daviess County, Indiana: Design

 The flag consists of a reddish pink railroad in the center that is the height of the flag, shrinking in width as it goes from the bottom of the flag to the top.
 Placed on the railroad is a large white disc.
 In the center of the disc is a flame outlined in gold to give double emphasis.
-The flame is also dipicted on the seal.
+The flame is also depicted on the seal.
 Encompassing the inside edge of the disc is the phrase "DAVIESS COUNTY INDIANA".
 The dates 1816 and 1817 are inscribed on the bottom of the disc.
 There are 10 stars forming a circle around the train track, with five stars being on either side of the track.
 Kathleen J. Cavanaugh titled the flag "Thoroughfare for Freedom".

 The railroad on the flag originally had 6 black horizontal stripes, but the county changed the design to contain 9 black stripes.
 The original design had the date 1976 inscribed on the disc, but the county changed the date to 1817 to match the seal.